 Results

 As a conclusion, for our computational example, we have different properties for the two types of entities.
 If we consider the duration of an entity as an equivalent of the resilience of its network, we can give some properties that make a resilient network.
 First for contractors, the important aspect is to have an important number of partners because operators are less stable, as we have seen they are many of them and they are not active for a long time in average.
-Also, contractors have to be highly connected that means the most connections have their partners, the better it is, but the most important part is to work with operators that worked for a long time.
-Otherwise, it can lead to bankrupt.
-The notion of resilience for operators quite different.
-The first important aspect is the number of contracts which is really important, more than for contractors.
-If an operator has an important number of contracts, it is a real guarantee of success, when the partners are working for a while.
+Also, contractors have to be highly connected.
+This means that the most connections their partners have, the better it is.
+However, the most important part is to work with operators that have worked for a long time.
+Otherwise, it can lead to short duration of active contracts and possible bankruptcy.
+The notion of resilience for operators is quite different.
+The first important aspect is the number of contracts (apparently even more important than for contractors).
+If an operator has an important number of contracts, it is a real guarantee of success when the partners have been working for a while.
 However, as we have seen it is not often the case, and it can lead to bankruptcy.
 The worst case for an operator is to work with a high number of contractors while having a low number of contracts.

-Conclusion and future work
+Conclusions and future work

-To conclude with this thesis, we provided a way to analyze corporate network from an empirical perspective by using previous years dataset.
-The results of the process provide a deep understanding of any corporate network and patterns of resilience to be applied to the structure of companies.
+In this thesis, we provided a way to analyze corporate networks from an empirical perspective, by using a dataset with historical information regarding number and duration of contracts.
+The results of the proposed process provide a deep understanding of any corporate network and patterns of resilience to be applied to the structure of companies.

-To improve the current methodology of this thesis, I can be of interest to add more aspects and variables.
-One of the most simplifying assumption of the research is the equivalence of the firms which is not realistic.
-Considering firms and contracts as equal reduce the accuracy of the research.
-In the future, considering the amount of the contracts should certainly show patterns of many corporate networks.
+To improve the current methodology of this thesis, it can be of interest to include more aspects and variables into the analysis.
+One of the most simplifying assumptions of the research is the equivalence of the firms, which in general is not realistic.
+Considering firms and contracts as equal may reduce the accuracy of the research.
+Also, the amount of the contracts is an important variable to take into account.
+An important contract can in reality bring more than many small contracts, so including this variable to future research should provide accuracy.

 References